800.367.6515

 Do I need a fishing license?

-When fishing in North Myrtle Beach, there are a few places that require a fishing license.
-When surf or shore fishing you will need to attain a license.
+There are a few places that require a fishing license when fishing in North Myrtle Beach.
+When surf or shore fishing, you will need to obtain a license.
 However, if you are fishing with a charter, many will already have the license.
 When fishing on a pier, the license is included in the price per day you pay.

 Can I rent Fishing Equipment?